simp/pupmod-simp-simp_kubernetes/README.md

 ## Description

-**FIXME:** Ensure the *Description* section is correct and complete, then remove this message!

 Minimally manage a Kubernetes cluster!
-This module will configure the core services required to get a basic Kubernetes cluster up and running.
+This module will configure the core services required to get a basic Kubernetes cluster up and running, based on the distribution available in the `extras` CentOS repo.

+**This is currently Kubernetes 1.5**

 ![Kubernetes Architecture](assets/kube_arch.png)
 (Source: https://speakerdeck.com/luxas/kubeadm-cluster-creation-internals-from-self-hosting-to-upgradability-and-ha)